 The Historical Context

-To truly understand the significance of the Berlin Airlift, it’s important to explore its historical background.
-After World War II, Germany was divided into four zones controlled by the Allies: the United States, the United Kingdom, France, and the Soviet Union.
-Berlin, located deep within the Soviet zone, was also divided into four sectors.
+Before turning our attention specifically to the Berlin Airlift it might be of value to consider its historical context.
+After World War II, Germany was divided into four zones controlled by the Allies: ,there are the United States, the United Kingdom, France, and the Soviet Union.
+Again, like in Potsdam, Berlin was within the deep Soviet zone and also divided into four mini-zones as well.

 The Purpose of the Berlin Airlift